kyoungseoun-chung/pyapes/README.md

     - [ ] Higher order flux limiters (`quick`)
 - Testing and validation
   - [ ] `Ddt` class (implementation is tested but haven't validated with practical test cases)
-  - [ ] Tests in higher dimension.
-  - Create test files
+- Working on demo files
-    - `test_solver.py`
+  - [x] The Poisson equation
+  - [x] The advection-diffusion equation
   - [ ] The Burgers' equation
   - [ ] The Navier-Stokes equation at low Reynolds numbers
   - [ ] The Black-Scholes equation
-- Publish to pypi.org